 The general requirements and obligations concerning PJM resource adequacy are defined in the Reliability Assurance Agreement (RAA) among Load Serving Entities in the PJM Region.
-PJM is responsible for calculating the amount of resource capacity required to meet the defined reliability criteria.
+PJM is responsible for performing a study to calculate the amount of resource capacity that meets the defined reliability criteria.
 This calculation process is reviewed by the Resource Adequacy Analysis Subcommittee.
-This process satisfies the ReliabilityFirst'sStandard BAL-502-RFC-02 for the PJM region, as PJM is the Planning Coordinator of which this Standard applies.
+This process satisfies the ReliabilityFirst's Standard BAL-502-RFC-03 for the PJM region, as PJM is the Planning Coordinator of which this Standard applies.
 Following a period of review and comment from the Planning Committee, the Markets and Reliability Committee, and the Members Committee, the PJM Board of Managers approves the final reserve margin value.
 The final reserve margin value is then the basis for defining the RTO Reliability Requirement for use in the Reliability Pricing Model (RPM) Base Residual Auction.